-In addition to being the Administrator of the Foster Care program this position also has administrative responsibilities related to adoption assistance and refugee unaccompanied minor payments.
-The salary and fringe benefits will be allocated based on a full-time time study (attachment 38) to the above cost objectives.
-The allocated salary and all other direct and allocated expenses for the foster care cost objective will be distributed to Title IV-E Foster Care Administration, Foster Care Emergency Assistance and Foster Care Regular (non IV-E, non EA eligible) based on an accumulated paid case count recorded for each program.
+The Administrator of the Foster Care program also has administrative responsibilities related to adoption assistance and refugee unaccompanied minor payments.
+The salary and fringe benefits will be allocated based on a full-time time study.
+The costs for refugee cash and medical assistance program administration will be direct charged.
+Duties related to adoption and permanency administration will be direct charged to adoption assistance and the foster care cost objective.
+The allocation to the foster care cost objective will be charged to Title IV-E Foster Care Administration, Foster Care Emergency Assistance, and Foster Care Regular (non IV-E, non EA eligible) based on an accumulated paid case count recorded for each program.
 The allocation to foster care emergency assistance will be charged to the TANF block grant.
 The allocation to Foster Care Regular is State funded.
-The costs for refugee unaccompanied minor payments will be direct charged.
-Duties related to adoption and permanency administration will be direct charged to adoption assistance and the foster care cost objective as described in this section.
 Other administration time will be allocated between the above cost objectives.
+Duties related to adoption, permanency, and prevention administration will be direct charged to adoption assistance, foster care cost objective, and foster care IV-E. The allocation to the foster care cost objective will be charged to Title IV-E Foster Care Administration, Foster care Emergency Assistance, and Foster Regular, (non IV-E, non EA eligible) based on an accumulated paid case count recorded for each program.
+The allocation to foster care emergency assistance will be charged to the TANF block grant.
+The allocation to Foster Care Regular is state funded.
+Prevention activities authorized under Families First legislation will be charged to Foster Care IV-E. Other prevention administration time will be allocated between the above cost objectives.

-The Independent Living (IL) Administrator has administrative responsibilities related to sub guardianship, education and training vouchers, and RCCF/GH licensure in addition to the IL administrative duties.
+The Independent Living (IL) Administrator has administrative responsibilities related to sub guardianship, education and training vouchers, and QRTP and SIL licensure in addition to the IL administrative duties.
 The salary and fringe benefits will be allocated based on a full-time time study to the above cost objectives.
-The allocated salary expense and all other direct and allocated costs to administer the foster care Independent living program and to purchase services for the purpose of providing independent living skills to youth who age out of foster care and young adults who have left foster care is charged to the foster care IV-E independent living grant.
+The allocated salary expense and all other direct and allocated costs to administer the foster care Independent living program is charged to the independent living grant.